Jobs

 ---|---|---|

-Below is a visualization of another job that is currently being executed by some task runners.
+Below is another visualization of a job currently being executed by multiple task runners.

 MyTask

-, was already executed and spawned three sub-tasks. - At least three task runners available, since currently three tasks are being executed at the same time.
+, has executed and spawned three sub-tasks. - At least three task runners are available, as three tasks currently are executed simultaneously.

 - The